These are the VAT rules when trading with the UK

 You can reclaim the VAT you pay on goods and services you buy or use to do business in the UK.
 For example, business expenses for accommodation, meals, conferences, and travel expenses.
 You can also reclaim 50% of the VAT you pay for renting or leasing a car.

 You reclaim VAT if your business is registered outside the UK, you do not live there, and you are not required to register for UK VAT.
-You do not reclaim VAT on the purchase of a car, or for goods and services bought for resale, used for business entertainment, or used for non-business activities.
+You can not reclaim VAT on:

 You reclaim VAT paid in the UK from HMRC using form VAT65A.
 The UK government provides more information on VAT refunds.